apinf/docs/docs/organization/minutes/2017-03-14-team-self-reflection.md

 * Skype welcome meeting for newcomers
 * Chilling area in "Mexico", bean bags, should also have screen AP Taija)
 * Code of conduct review (AP Brylie)
-* Welcome/survival guide for newcomers (should be printable odf)
+* Welcome/survival guide for newcomers (should be printable pdf)
 * Rocket chat gardening
   * Make sure channels have descriptions (AP channel owners)
   * removing and possibly adding channels: each channel should have a clear purpose